 Martello Hall

 Weekend mornings see this Hackney restaurant and bar transform into a boozy bottomless affair come brunch time.
-And with a menu including Sicilian tagliatelle, truffle scrambled eggs, and a selection of their famed pizzas, it’s hard to resist.
+And with a menu including avocado & feta toast, Brooklyn chicken with hot mustard and jalapeño mayo, and a selection of their famed pizzas, it’s hard to resist.

-For the ultimate brunchtime bash, add two hours of bottomless booze for £30pp and choose from pink fizz, Martello Hall rum punch, and a Make-Your-Own Bubbly cocktail kit, complete with everything you need to make Strawberry Royales, Bellinis, Mimosas and Kir Royales.
+For the ultimate brunchtime bash, add two hours of bottomless booze for £35 pp and choose from pink fizz, Martello Hall rum punch, and a Make-Your-Own Bubbly cocktail kit, complete with everything you need to make Strawberry Royales, Bellinis, Mimosas and Kir Royales.

 Where: 137 Mare St, London E8 3RH